agude/agude.github.io/_books/childhoods_end.md

 they contact humanity, identifying themselves as "the Overlords".
 They usher in a golden age of peace and prosperity, but at the cost of stifling creativity, while keeping their true nature hidden.
-Eventually, the Overlords reveal their demonic appearance: horns, wings, cloven hooves, and barbed tails.
+Eventually, the Overlords reveal themselves and their demonic appearance: horns, wings, cloven hooves, and barbed tails.

 [sixth_day]: https://en.wikipedia.org/wiki/Genesis_creation_narrative